Can International Students Get PR in Austria in 2026?

 Private Residence Permit

-Austria offers a very limited and selective path for those with high net worth- Private Residence Permit (Niederlassungsbewilligung – „ausgenommen Erwerbstätigkeit“) is for those who want to stay in Austria without working.
+Austria offers a very limited and selective path for those with high net worth.
+The Private Residence Permit (Niederlassungsbewilligung – „ausgenommen Erwerbstätigkeit“) is for those who want to stay in Austria without working.
 There is an annual quota for this, and it is very competitive.
 You can renew this permit and satisfy the integration requirements to get a PR.

 EU Blue Card

 Austria also issues an EU Blue card for highly qualified workers.
-This is similar to the red-white-red card, and makes you eligible to apply for PR.
+This is similar to the red-white-red card and makes you eligible to apply for PR.
 You can apply for PR after staying in the country for 5 years.

 Is Austria Friendly to Immigrants?